 10. Service es

 a.
-Please tick which services are connected to your property and give details of the supplier:
+Please supplie tick which services are h services are connected to your property and give details of the

 Services Connected Supplier

-Gas / liquid petroleum gas ✓ Octopus
+Gas / liquid petroleum gas

-Water mains / private water supply ✓ Scottish Water
+Water mains / private water supply ✓ SCOTTISH WATER

-Electricity ✓ Octopus
+Electricity ✓ E/ON

-Mains drainage ✓ East Ayrshire Council
+Mains drainage ✓ EAST AYRSHIRE

 Telephone

 Cable TV / satellite

 Broadband

 b. e a septic tank system at yo nave answered yes, please estions below: Yes / No

 C. (i) Do y ou have appropriate conse nts for the discha rge from your septic tank?
-Yes / No / Don't know
+Yes / No / Den't knew

-d. (ii) Do y ou have a maintenance co ntract for your se otic tank?
+d. (ii) Do y you have a maintenance co ntract for your se ptic tank?
 Yes / No

-If you have a nave answered yes, please maintenance contract: e give details of th ne company with which you
+If you I have a have answered yes, please maintenance contract: e give details of the ne company with which you

 11. Responsibilities for Shared or Common Areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes / No / Don't Know If you have answered yes, please give details: Factor to maintain common grounds b.
+Yes / No / Den't Knew If you have answered yes, please give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-Yes / No / Not applicable If you have answered yes, please give details: 65 per year C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yos / No d.
+Yes / No / Not applicable If you have answered yes, please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Yes / No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-Yes / No If you have answered yes, please give details: e.
+Yos / No If you have answered yes, please give details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
 Yes / No If you have answered yes, please give details: f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
 Yes / No If you have answered yes, please give details: 12.
 Charges associated with your property a.
 Is there a factor or property manager for your property?
 Yes / No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: